RustySamovar/RustySamovar/README.md

 ## Preparation

-To run the game, you'll need some of the game's files:
+To run the server, you'll need some of the game's files:

 - [Lua scripts](https://github.com/14eyes/YSLua), grab them from `DecompiledLua/Lua` subdirectory and put into `data/lua/` subfolder of the server